bc-marine-canvas/bc-marine-canvas/content/enclosures/powerboat-enclosures/sun-shades.md

 ---
 draft: true
 description: "Reduce the heat with a sun fly or sun shade."
-slug: sun-shades
+slug: "sun-shades"
-title: Sun shades
+title: "Sun shades"
 ---